Back to California

 Energy Reliability Planning Assessment

-This law requires energy and utility commissions to include more detailed information about power grid improvements and fossil fuel use in their reports.
+This law requires energy and utility commissions to provide more detailed information about power grid improvements and fossil fuel use in their reports to the government.

 What This Bill Does

-• Requires the Energy Commission and Public Utilities Commission to include updates on transmission upgrades and electrical grid capacity in their quarterly reports.
+• Requires the Energy Commission and Public Utilities Commission (PUC) to include updates on transmission upgrades and electrical grid capacity in their Reliability Planning Assessment reports.

-• Includes expected completion dates for both system-wide and local energy resources in the reports.
+• Includes expected completion dates for both system-wide and local energy resources in the assessment.

-• Adds information about approvals given by the PUC for building new utility projects.
+• Adds information about PUC approvals of applications for building new utility projects, including permits from the Independent System Operator.

-• Reports on fossil fuel use at facilities built, bought, or contracted by the Department of Water Resources.
+• Requires reporting on fossil fuel use by certain facilities managed by the Department of Water Resources.

 Who It Names or Affects